scikit-hep/scikit-hep.github.io/pages/developers/gha_pure.md

 We will cover binary wheels [on the next page][], but if you do not have a compiled extension, this is called a universal (pure Python) package, and the procedure to make a "built" wheel is simple.
+At the end of this page, there is a recipe that can often be used exactly for pure Python wheels (if the previous recommendations were followed).

 > Note: Why make a wheel when there is nothing to compile?
 There are a multitude of reasons
 > that a wheel is better than only providing an sdist: